Eyevinn/shaka-packager-s3/README.md

   --segment-single-file                               Use byte range addressing and a single segment file per stream --segment-single-file-name [segmentSingleFileName]  Template for single segment file name, $KEY$ will be replaced with stream key
+  --segment-duration [segmentDuration]                Segment target duration --ts-output                                         Output TS (.ts for video, .acc for audio) segments instead of fragmented MP4 (CMAF)
-  --segment-duration [segmentDuration]                Segment target duration -h, --help                                          display help for command
+  -h, --help                                          display help for command

 ```